 Dor Shabashewitz / דור שבשביץ

-I’m a journalist and political analyst with a background in history and social anthropology.
-I used to live in Astrakhan, a culturally Central Asian region colonized by Russia, but the FSB forced me to leave the country because of my journo work and activism in 2021.
+I’m a journalist, political analyst and consultant with an academic background in history and social anthropology.
+I used to live in Astrakhan, a culturally Central Asian region colonized by Russia, but the FSB forced me to leave the country because of my journo work for RFE/RL and ethnic minority rights activism in 2021.
 Since then, I’ve been splitting time between Israel and Armenia.
-My research interests include ethnic minority rights in Russia and Central Asia, emerging secessionist movements, migration and history of lesser-known Jewish communities.
+My research interests include ethnic minorities and endangered languages in Russia and Central Asia, emerging secessionist movements, migration and history of lesser-known Jewish communities.

-analytical articles on regional politics for New Eastern Europe, Eurasia Review and Voices on Central Asia
+• analytical articles on regional politics for New Eastern Europe and Eurasia Review

-lectures on ethnic minorities and migration in the ex-USSR at the Foreign Service Institute over Zoom
+• lectures on ethnic minorities and migration in the ex-USSR at the Foreign Service Institute

-lots of family history research – I was largely raised by my maternal grandma, a German-speaking Jewish lady born in Kazakhstan to a half-Latvian father who grew up in Finland and worked at the Soviet embassy in independent Estonia.
+• lots of family history research.
+I was largely raised by my maternal grandma, a German-speaking Jewish lady born in Kazakhstan to a Latvian father who grew up in Finland and worked at the Soviet embassy in interwar Estonia.
 As you can guess, the story of her ancestors is fascinating!
-You can read it here if you speak Russian or trust Google Translate
+You can read it here if you speak Russian or trust Google Translate.
+Additionally, I have a more general blog on Latvian genealogy in English called LatGen

 What I used to do

-worked as a tour guide in Astrakhan for four years
+• worked as a journalist at Idel.Realii (RFE/RL’s Tatar-Bashkir Service in Russian) for four years

-hosted a talk show at the Armenian news outlet Infocom
+• hosted a talk show interviewing Russian immigrants for the Armenian news outlet Infocom

 Some of my best articles